 Whey Protein Bar vs. Competition

 There are many protein bars to choose from.
 To help you decide I've created a giant review of protein bars where I broke them down according to calories, fat, sugar, etc.

 Is The Gatorade Bar Worth It?

 Based on the ingredients and nutrition profile, I don't like the Gatorade Whey Protein Bar.
-Sure, it provides 20 grams of whey protein but that comes at the price of way too much saturated fat and calories.
+Sure, it provides 20 grams of whey protein but that comes at the price of way too much-saturated fat and calories.
 Why did the company that makes it add so much fat and saturated fat to a nutrition bar that's marketed to people who workout out want to be healthy?
-I feel the Quest Bar is much better option for those who want a protein bar.
-Some might argue that the calories and fat in the Gatorade bar don't matter if you workout hard, but I disagree.
+I feel the Quest Bar is a much better option for those who want a protein bar.
+Some might argue that the calories and fat in the Gatorade bar don't matter if you work out hard, but I disagree.
 I don't think most people workout enough to warrant consuming this product.